mmnowak/tarot-quiz/README.md

 #### Game section

 * Displays a random card from the array along with four answer choices;
-* One answer is correct, the other three are incorect;
+* One answer is correct and the other three are incorrect;
 * The correct answer turns green if clicked;

 ![Correct answer](documentation/readme/features/corectanswer.png)